atulsingh-xd/atulsingh-xd/README.md

 🔹 About Me

-I’m a passionate Web Developer with expertise in MERN Stack (MongoDB, Express.js, React.js, Node.js).
-My focus is on building scalable, efficient, and user-friendly applications, ensuring clean UI/UX with Tailwind CSS, and writing optimized code with Data Structures and Algorithms (DSA).
+I’m a passionate Web Developer with expertise in MERN Stack.
+My focus is on building scalable, efficient, and user-friendly applications, ensuring clean UI/UX with Tailwind CSS, and writing optimized code with Data Structures.

-Beyond coding, I love playing chess, which enhances my strategic thinking and problem-solving approach—skills I apply to software development as well.

 🔥 What I’m Good At